-- On November 23, The Florida Supreme Court issued two new and two amended administrative orders addressing court operations during the pandemic extending the term of the court COVID-19 Workgroup to July 2, 2021, and update requirements, benchmarks, and guidelines for the four phases of a return to normal statewide court operations as a vaccine is deployed.
+- In November, The Florida Supreme Court issued two new and two amended administrative orders addressing court operations during the pandemic extending the term of the court COVID-19 Workgroup to July 2, 2021, and update requirements, benchmarks, and guidelines for the four phases of a return to normal statewide court operations as a vaccine is deployed.
 The new orders are AOSC20-109 on appellate courts and AOSC20-110 on the workgroup’s term.
 The amended orders are AOSC20-23 on trial courts and AOSC20-32 on updates to the four phases.
 Previously, a single order governed both appellate and trial courts, but the two have been separated now for clarity, according to the court.
 Read the Bar News article for more information.

 - The YLD has created a Supervised Practice Program webpage where potential supervising attorneys can sign up and be found by bar applicants.
 The attorneys are listed by geographical area and practice area, so that bar applicants can contact them and participate in the new program.
 Read about the Supreme Court order creating the program here.